Recoverable Damages After a Fort Worth Car Accident

 Types of Economic Damages

-Once a person can establish that they have a physical injury as the result of another driver’s negligence, they can claim their economic losses in a claim for damages.
+Once a person can establish that they have suffered a physical injury as the result of another driver’s negligence, they can claim their economic losses in a claim for damages.

 Plaintiffs may suffer lost wages following an automobile collision.
 If an injury is severe enough to require medical attention, that plaintiff may not be able to immediately return to work.
 If the injury is so serious as to inflict a permanent disability, a claim can demand compensation for all lost future earning potential.
-An attorney could help individuals to measure the economic losses that result from a Fort Worth car accident.
+An attorney in the area could help individuals to measure the economic losses that result from a Fort Worth car accident.

 Understanding Non-Economic Losses